marsh-circle/civicrm-training-guide/docs/sessions/duplicates.md

 ### Basic concepts (10 minutes)

-With the group talk about what duplicates are and ask the group why they may occur (e.g. from imported data, public form data, added by staff, misspellings).
+With the group, talk about what duplicates are and ask the group why they may occur (e.g. from imported data, public form data, added by staff, misspellings).

 Show the group the Find and Merge Duplicate Contacts page and at this stage explain the difference between the Supervised, Unsupervised and General rule types.